aeternity/AEXs/AEXS/aex-5.md

     1. checks if it can sign the transaction.
     2. else it checks if it holds direct link to the wallet that can sign the transaction and forwards the request to it.
     3. and at last it checks if there is any indirect link to the signing address i.e. via another connected wallet and forwards the request to it.
-5. Once the transaction is signed it is returned back to the requesting SDK for further processing.
+5. Once the transaction is signed, it is returned back to the requesting SDK for further processing.

 ## Specification

-### Naming Convention

-We try to enforce a `who - what - how` rule for naming wherever possible.

 ### Protocol Messages

+#### General

+- `error`: used to communicate any error occurred.
+Error code `1` to `5` are reserved and reused here from [AEX-2](https://github.com/apeunit/AEXs/blob/feature/update-aex-2/AEXS/aex-2.md#types-of-errors).

+- `ping/pong`: ping/pong messages for liveness check.

+#### Start and Close

 - `wallet.channel.initiate`: initiate request to open a communication channel.
 - `wallet.channel.accept`: accept `wallet.channel.initiate` request